Relative Calabi-Yau structures and perverse schobers on surfaces: Calabi--Yau structures and perverse schobers

 \item For each internal edge $e$ of $\rgraph$ with incident halfedges $a\neq b$, we have $\eta_{e,a}\simeq -\eta_{e,b}$. \end{itemize} Then the $R$-linear $\infty$-category of global sections $\glsec(\rgraph,\mathcal{F})$ is smooth and the functor from equation \eqref{eq:cupfunctor}

-admits a left $n$-Calabi--Yau structure. \item Suppose that $\mathcal{F}$ takes values in proper $R$-linear $\infty$-categories and limit preserving functors.
+admits a left $n$-Calabi--Yau structure. \item Suppose that $\mathcal{F}$ takes values in proper $R$-linear $\infty$-categories.
 Suppose further that: \begin{itemize} \item For each vertex $v$ of $\rgraph$ with incident halfedges $a_1,\dots,a_m$ and corresponding edges $e_1,\dots,e_m$, the functor

 carries a right $n$-Calabi--Yau structure

 We denote the restriction of $\eta_v$ along the functor $\mathcal{F}(v\xrightarrow{a_i}e_i)$ by

 \item For each internal edge $e$ of $\rgraph$ with incident halfedges $a\neq b$, we have $\eta_{e,a}\simeq -\eta_{e,b}$. \end{itemize} Then the evaluation functor at the external edges